gnosischain/documentation/docs/node/guide/running-with-docker.md

 </details>
 ```

 You can start running Teku beacon chain and validator with single command line.
-In this docker compose file, the `--validator` flags are added to run validator(s).
+In this docker compose file example, the `--validator` flags are added to run validator(s).

 ```
 --validators-proposer-default-fee-recipient=$FEE_RECIPIENT